octavenz/silverstripe-reoako/README.md

 -   Silverstripe 4.X
 -   Composer
--   Reoako API key
+-   Reoako API key - <a src="https://www.reoako.nz/">Register here for more info </a>

+### Tested on

+-   CWP recipe 2.8
+-   Silverstripe 4.8
+-   PHP 7.4

 ## Components

-The Reoako silverstripe intergration consists of 4 components.
+The Reoako silverstripe package consists of 4 components.

-#### Reoako PHP client

-Used to authenticate and request translations from the Reoako API.
+.

 #### TinyMCE plugin

 Allows content editors to search and insert translations into richfields via TinyMCE.

+#### Reoako PHP client

+Used to authenticate and make requests to the Reoako API for translations by the TinyMCE plugin

 #### Reoako Silverstripe settings tab (optional)

 Allows a site admin to set the api key via the settings tab.

-If this extension is not enabled you will need to set the API key via yml or .env
+> If this extension is not applied you will need to set the API key via yml or .env - see below

 #### Reoako frontend extension (optional)

-Enabled by applying an extension to sitetree which will inject the Reoako javascript+css to all frontend views.
+Injects the Reoako javascript and css bundles to all frontend views.

-If this extension is not enabled you will need to include the Reaoko frontend package via your own build process
+> If this extension is not applied you will need to include the Reaoko frontend package via your own theme build process

 https://www.npmjs.com/package/@octavenz/reoako